 The population in West Central Weber has grown over recent years (Figure X).
-It grew about 39 percent between 2010 and 2020, compared to a 13 percent increase in the countywide population.
-In 2019, approximately 4,000 people lived in this area, and based on the area's 2022 number of dwelling units and the average household size of 3.21, there were an estimated 5,100 people in West Central Weber at the time of this plan's adoption.
-Stated another way, West Central Weber grew approximately 200 people per year between 2010 and 2022.
-If this trend continues, the area will have approximately 10,700 people by 2050.
-That would mark a 167 percent increase from 2019's population.

-However, current trends might not be telling the whole story about the potential for growth in the area.
-It should be noted that the neighboring West Haven City is growing significantly faster.
-Over this same 12-year period, West Haven City's population grew by approximately 700 new people per year.
-Given the recommended land use designations provided on Map X [future land use map] and their likeness to some of the land uses in West Haven City, and given that the characteristics of land in the West Central area are similar to those in West Haven City, It's reasonable to foresee a similar rate of growth in West Central Weber.
-Adding 700 people per year to the current West Central Weber population would result in a population of approximately 11,188 by 2032 (a 167 percent increase), and a population of approximately 30,788 by 2060.
+It grew about 39% between 2010 and 2020, compared to a 13% increase in the countywide population.
+In 2019, 3,944 people lived in this area, and estimates put 2022's population at 4,188, which is about 1.5 percent of Weber County's total population.
+If growth continues at this rate the area will have approximately 6,000 people by 2050.
+That would mark a 54% increase in 2019's population.
+It should be noted, however, that the neighboring West Haven City grew 81.6 percent between 2010 and 2022 estimates.
+Over this 12-year period West Haven City's population grew 8,504 people, adding approximately 700 new people per year.
+Given the recommended land use designations provided on Map X (future land use map) and their likeness to some of the land uses in West Haven City, and given that the characteristics of land in the West Central area are similar to those in West Central Weber population would result in a population of approximately 11,188 by 2032 (a 167 percent increase), and a population of approximately 30,788 by 2060.